 CHNCoin Difficulty Chart

-The CHNCoin difficulty chart provides the current CHNCoin difficulty (CNC diff) target as well as a historical data graph visualizing CHNCoin mining difficulty chart values with CNC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The CHNCoin difficulty chart plots the CHNCoin difficulty target over time and the current CHNCoin difficulty (CNC diff) target.
+Including a historical data graph visualizing CNC mining difficulty chart values with CHNCoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 CHNCoin Difficulty Increase